UsmanNiazi/Chatbot-with-Pytorch/readme.md

 ### ReLU Function:
 There are a number of widely used activation functions in deep learning today.
-One of the simplest is the rectified linear unit, or ReLU function, which is a piecewise linear function that outputs zero if its input is negative, and directly outputs the input otherwise:
+One of the simplest is the rectified linear unit, or ReLU function, which is a piece wise linear function that outputs zero if its input is negative, and directly outputs the input otherwise:

 ![](SS/ss10.png)